matteobertoldo/language-sfcc/README.md

 ### Snippets

-Once the package is installed, all the snippets available for the various tag servers are available in the section: **Snippets**.\
+Once the package is installed, all the snippets available for the various tag servers are available in the section: **Snippets**. <br>
 By default, any completion of any tag server can be called without the <kbd>is</kbd> extension.

 > _Example_: if you type `include` become: